Key Points

 Light-Duty Engines

 A light-duty diesel engine generally powers a passenger vehicle with a diesel drivetrain.
-This could include anything from a small fuel-efficient sedan to a full-size pickup truck with a GVWR (Gross Vehicle Weight Rating) of 10,000 pounds.
+This could include anything from a small fuel-efficient sedan to a full-size pickup truck with a GVWR (Gross Vehicle Weight Rating) of up to 10,000 pounds.

 Heavy-Duty Diesel Engines